zaren/rash/README.md

 ### SSH keys

 This script is dependant on SSH private keys to function.
-See https://www.ssh.com/academy/ssh/keygen for the full explanation of the process of creating and installing private keys, but in short, do the following:
+See https://www.ssh.com/academy/ssh/keygen for the full explanation of the process of creating and installing private keys, but in short, do the following on your local / managing machine:

 > 1) ssh-keygen
 > 2) ssh-copy-id -i ~/.ssh/your_key.pub user@host